About Constance Gordon

 Bio:

 Gordon’s research engages communication in the context of food and environmental justice movements, particularly how they challenge land, labor, and housing dispossession through intersectional political critique, organizing, and mutual aid.
 She also studies how organizing is a site for informal learning and creative worldmaking.
 Her solo and collaborative research has been published in venues like Environmental Communication, Cultural Studies, Frontiers in Communication, as well as edited volumes like The International Handbook of Trends in Environmental Communication, The Rhetoric of Social Movements: Networks, Power, and New Media, and Organizing Eating: Communicating for Equity Across U.S. Food Systems.
-She is a co-author of the forthcoming textbook A Rhetorical History of United States Social Movements.
+She is a co-author of the forthcoming textbook Rhetorical Histories of Social Movements in the U.S.

 Gordon has interdisciplinary training across the humanities and social sciences, with a Ph.D. and M.A. in Communication (Rhetoric & Culture) from the University of Colorado Boulder, Graduate Certificates in Development Studies (Department of Geography) and Critical Ethnic Studies (Department of Ethnic Studies), and a B.A. in International Relations from San Francisco State University.
-At SF State, she teaches graduate and undergraduate courses on communication and environmental justice, critical organizational communication, and leadership for social change.
-She is also the Lead of the Climate Ambassadors course (will launch spring 2024) that will emphasize student-led praxis and action-oriented climate justice communication.
+At SF State, she teaches graduate and undergraduate courses on communication and environmental justice, critical organizational communication, leadership for social change, and the new climate ambassadors practicum that supports students' climate justice leadership, knowledge, and praxis.

 Recent Publications